 But why don't we just fix English spelling, keeping our familiar alphabet?
 Well, many people have tried to do that, but it turns out that the results aren't as familiar as you'd think.
 Here are some examples:

-The Shwa Alphabet isn't the first new alphabet for English, either.
+The Musa Alphabet isn't the first new alphabet for English.
 One of the best is the Shavian alphabet (named after George Bernard Shaw), which looks like this:

-But the Shwa Alphabet is a universal alphabet, designed to be shared by many languages.
-And it has only 20 basic shapes (at right), so it's easy to learn and makes keyboards much less complicated than, for instance, the one on your phone.
+But the Musa Alphabet is a universal alphabet, designed to be shared by many languages.
+And it has only 10 basic shapes, so it's easy to learn and makes the Musa keyboard (at right) much less complicated than, for instance, the one on your phone.

-Those shapes pair up to form lots of letters, but each language will only use the ones it needs.
-For instance, English uses only 40 of the letters.
+Those shapes pair up to form lots of letters (176!), but each language will only use the ones it needs.
+For instance, English uses only 50 of the letters.
 Each letter might be pronounced slightly differently for different languages - an English t sounds subtly different from a Hindi t - but we don't really care: each language just uses the best letter for each of its sounds.

 Clicking the title of any page will take you to the Table of Contents.